 Health insurers that treat tens of millions of seniors have overcharged Medicare through nearly $30 billion during the last 3 years on my own.
 Still, federal officials say they’re shifting ahead with lengthy-delayed plans to recoup as a minimum part of the cash.

 Getting refunds from the health plans has proved daunting, however.
-Officials with the Centers for Medicare & Medicaid Services, again and again, have postponed or sponsored off efforts to crack down on billing abuses and mistakes through the increasingly popular Medicare Advantage health plans presented through private health insurers under agreement with Medicare.
-Today, such plans treat extra than 22 million seniors — greater than 1 in three humans on Medicare.
+Officials with the Centers for Medicare & Medicaid Services have repeatedly postponed or sponsored efforts to crack down on billing abuses and mistakes in the increasingly popular Medicare Advantage health plans presented through private health insurers under agreement with Medicare.
+Today, such plans treat more than 22 million seniors—more than 1 in three people on Medicare.

 Now CMS is attempting again, proposing a chain of better audits tailor-made to claw back $1 billion in Medicare Advantage overpayments with the aid of 2020 — just a 10th of what it estimates the plans overcharge the government in a given year.